 When the resin drips off the side of your painting, it will collect underneath along the edge.
 You can sand these drips off later.
 Or, you can add painter’s tape to the back, then remove it 18 to 24 hours after pouring.
 The drips will peel off with the tape.

-Step 6: Place cups or shims underneath your resin painting surface.
+Step 6: Place cups underneath your resin painting surface.

 You need to lift your resin painting surface to allow the resin to drip off the side.
 If you don’t raise the surface, the drips will cure as puddles around the edges of your epoxy art.
 And you’ll have to do MORE sanding.

-Step 7: Use a level to make sure it is evenly balanced.
+Step 7: Level to make sure it is evenly balanced.

-Follow the instructions.
-The Resin Obsession artwork resin mixes one part A to one part B by volume.
+The Amazing Clear Cast resin is a clear epoxy resin that mixes one part A to one part B by volume.

 ⭐️ BONUS: If you’ve never mixed resin before, you’ll want to read this: how to mix resin.